MaloneFreak/SRTAITranslate/README.md

 # SRT AI Translator

-SRT AI Translator is an automatic subtitle translation tool that uses advanced translation models from Hugging Face.
+SRT AI Translator is an automatic subtitle translation tool that uses an advanced translation model from Hugging Face (facebook/nllb-200-3.3B).
 This tool allows you to translate subtitles from movies and videos into different languages efficiently and with ease.

 ## Requirements